lissarubi/neovim-integration-twitch/README.md

 # Running

+## Golang

+Run `go run main.go` to start the server.

+## Docker

+Run `docker run -it --net=host neovim-integration-twitch` to start the server.
+If you prefer docker composer, use `docker-compose up` in the repository directory.

+---

-Use `nvim --listen [PORT]` and you Vim is running with the integration.
+And Use `nvim --listen 127.0.0.1:[PORT]` and you Vim is running with the integration.

 # Commands